jnddao/flat-enigma-machine/README.md

 # Flat Enigma Machine
-A python app based on Kevin's enigma machine found [here.](https://www.youtube.com/watch?v=UKbP3Rjxhy0) After seeing this machine at work in one of my security engineering courses, I decided to see how hard it would be to code.
+A python app based on Michael C. Koss's enigma machine found on Kevin's video[here.](https://www.youtube.com/watch?v=UKbP3Rjxhy0)
+After seeing this machine at work in one of my security engineering courses, I decided to see how hard it would be to code.
 Turns out, its not that bad!